olivierhagolle/maja_peps/readme.md

 The processing of the time series with MAJA can't be done in parallel, as date D+1 needs the result of date D to be processed.
 It takes less than one hour to generate the first product of a time series, which is based on a complex initiatlisation procedure, and then around 25 minutes per date to process.
 To save time and space, the dates with more than 90% of clouds are not issued.
 The products are only made available at the end, when everything is produced, so if you are noat patient, you will have to start  the command line several times.

+### processing capacity
+Two problem may cause the on demand processing with MAJA to be kept pending for a while :
+- our processor uses the High Performance Computing center at CNES,named HAL, which is a powerful but busy center.
+If it is too busy, you will have to wait until processors get available.
+MAJA will be pending.

+- It also relies on a robot (HPSS) that downloads the Sentinel-2 data stored on tapes.
+When HPSS is overloaded, it happens that some products are not provided in time and not processed resulting in data gaps in the time series.
+To prevent that we have limited the processing capacity to 10 tiles in parallel, for all users in the world.
+As a result, the process could be "pending" for a while too.
+It will mean our on-demand processing facility is a success ;) In case some data gaps occur because of the HPSS is overloaded, the missing products will be counted and listed.

 ## Old version